autostructure/docs/puppet/blogs/secure_windows_june.md

 ## Enforce!

-Run puppet on your machines and within minutes they will be compliant.
+Run puppet on your machines and within minutes they will be hardened.

 ```shell
 puppet agent -t
 ```

-dc1.example.com is now compliant, just from this simple line of code.
+dc1.example.com is now secure, just from this simple line of code.

 ## Under the Hood